 Specialised equipment and kiln firing costs are worked out individually depending on use

 WHAT TO INCLUDE:

-- Provide us with your preferred dates (allocation depends on availability)
+Provide your preferred dates (allocation depends on availability)

 2015 Regional Training and Engagement Program (RTEF) Victorian College of the Arts Partnership: Hartmut Veit, sculpture/installation | Leanora Olmi, photography | Kiera Brew Kurec, performance video | Kenny Pittock, ceramic, installation, sculpture | Georgie Mattingley, photography, video installation|